A few months ago, I went to a creative origami lunchtime session organised by some lovely people at

 - I’ve not yet found a good great dodecahedron model: they exist on Pintrest, but I’ve yet to find any instructions for one.

 - I have lost wherever it was I found the instructions for this inwardly cumulated rhombic triacontahedron: I’d quite like to rediscover them so I can credit the inventor!
-UPDATE: this isn’t where I originally saw it, but AresMares by Gewre has a video tutorial.
+UPDATE: this isn’t where I originally saw it, but AresMares by Gewre has a video tutorial, and a kind commenter has let me know the designer is Silvana Betti Mamino – thank you!

 - Invent my own module 🙂